anesum99/stanford_compression_library/Milestone.md

 ### Sampler Pseudo-code

-Initialization Step:
+Initialization Step:<br />
--Create arrays alias and and scaled prob tables of size n each.
+ -Create arrays alias and and scaled prob tables of size n each.<br />
--Create two bucket lists, under_sample and over_sample.
+ -Create two bucket lists, under_sample and over_sample.<br />
-  -Multiply each probability by n to get the scaled probability.
+  -Multiply each probability by n to get the scaled probability.<br />
-  -For each scaled probability pi:
+  -For each scaled probability pi:<br />
-      -If pi<1,
+      -If pi<1,<br />
         -add i to under_sample.
       -Otherwise (pi≥1),
          -add i to over_sample.